hashicorp/packer/website/source/docs/templates/post-processors.html.md

 Within the `post-processors` array in a template, there are three ways to define a post-processor.
 There are *simple* definitions, *detailed* definitions, and *sequence* definitions.
-Don't worry, they're all very easy to understand, and the "simple" and "detailed" definitions are simply shortcuts for the "sequence" definition.
+Another way to think about this is that the "simple" and "detailed" definitions are shortcuts for the "sequence" definition.

 A **simple definition** is just a string; the name of the post-processor.
 An example is shown below.
 Simple definitions are used when no additional